DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-UK-trainees.md

 ### The student visa

 For a fee-paying teacher training course, you will need a student visa.
-Your visa must be sponsored by a licensed sponsor of student visas.
+Your visa must be sponsored by a teacher training provider that is a licensed sponsor of student visas.

-You can [find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) offered by providers who can sponsor student visas.
+Use [find postgraduate teacher training](https://www.gov.uk/find-postgraduate-teacher-training-courses) to search for providers who can sponsor student visas.
 We suggest you contact them to check they can sponsor you before you apply for a training place.

 You’ll be able to apply for your visa if you:

-* have a confirmed offer of a place on a course with a licensed student sponsor teacher training provider
+* have a confirmed offer of a place on a course with a teacher training provider that is a licensed sponsor of student visas
 * have a reference number, called a confirmation of acceptance for studies (CAS), which your training provider will give you
 * [have enough money to support yourself and pay for your course](https://www.gov.uk/student-visa/money)
 * [can speak, read, write, and understand English](https://www.gov.uk/student-visa/knowledge-of-english)